pygmyperch/melfuR/README.md

 * `sf2KML`: convert a sf point object to a .kml file

-* `clean_vcf_INFO`: Parse and clean-up INFO Fields in a VCF File to remove any fields not consistently present across all records
+* `clean_vcf_INFO`: clean-up INFO fields in a VCF file to remove any fields not present across all records